Acuant/JavascriptWebSDKV11/SimpleHTMLApp/README.md

 - Texture filtering
 - A spotlight on the face and nearest surroundings
 - An environment with poor lighting or colored light

-**Note**: On iOS, real-time face detection is not supported, only manual capture is available.
-Also, the use of fish-eye lenses is not supported by this API.

 ### Start face capture and send Passive Liveness request